 The government-wide financial statements report information about all of the DDA's assets, deferred outflows of resources, liabilities, deferred inflows of resources, net position, revenue, and expenses.
-Deferred outflows of resources represent the consumption of net assets by the DDA that is applicable to a future reporting period, while deferred inflows of resources represent the acquisition of net assets by the DDA that is applicable to a future reporting period, and net position is the residual of all other elements presented in the statements of net position.
+Deferred outflows of resources represent the consumption of net assets by the DDA that is applicable to a future reporting period, while deferred inflows of resources represent the acquisition of net assets by the DDA that is applicable to a future reporting period, while deferred inflows of resources, and net position is the residual of all other elements presented in the statements of net position.